s-furutani/network-prebunking-problem/README.md

 ## Code
 This repository provides a unified interface for running different types of experiments through `main.py`.
 The code supports three types of experiments:

-### Real Graph Experiments
+### Real Network Experiments (Fig. 2)
-To reproduce our main results (Fig. 2) with real social network data:
+To reproduce our main results with politifact and gossipcop networks:

 ```bash
 python main.py --type real --graph politifact